bootstrap-vue/bootstrap-vue/src/components/form-datepicker/README.md

 By default, when no date is selected, the calendar view will be set to the current month (or the `min` or `max` date if today's date is out of range of `min` or `max`) when opened.
 You can change this behaviour by specifying a date via the `initial-date` prop.
-The initial date prop will be used to determine the calendar month to be initially presented to teh user.
+The initial date prop will be used to determine the calendar month to be initially presented to the user.
 It does not set the component's value.

 ### Dark mode